locally-io/android-engage-sdk/README.md

 - **Login**

 After initializing you may log into _**Locally platform**_ using your app keys.
-This method returns an `AuthStatus` depending on the response from the server (SUCCESS, UNAUTHORIZED, CONNECTION_ERROR, UNKNOWN_ERROR)
+D epending on the response from the server, this method will return the following `AuthStatus`:SUCCESS, UNAUTHORIZED, CONNECTION_ERROR, UNKNOWN_ERROR

 ```Java
         private fun performLogin(){